 What is a Mormon mission?
-On the surface that may seem like a silly question because most of the audience know exactly what it is already.
-But I believe, for the benefit of future missionaries as well as for non-Mormon friends that come to this site, it is worth analyzing.
+On the surface that may seem like a silly question because most of the audience knows exactly what it is already.
+But I believe, for the benefit of future missionaries as well as for non-Mormon friends that come to this site, it is worth discussing.

 A mission, whether religious in nature or not, is defined as “a specific task with which a person or a group is charged.”
 A religious mission is “a ministry commissioned by a religious organization to propagate its faith.”
-Consistent with these definitions from Webster, a Mormon mission is when members of the LDS Church are given the task to actively share their faith with others.
+Consistent with these definitions from Webster, a Mormon mission is when members of The Church of Jesus Christ of Latter-day Saints (the official name of the Mormon Church) are given the task to actively share their faith with others.

-Proselytizing Missions: Nearly all Mormon missionaries serve proselytizing missions in which they devote the majority of their time to teaching the gospel of Jesus Christ.
-All missionaries do also spend time in community and personal service to others.
+Proselytizing Missions: Nearly all Mormon missionaries serve proselytizing missions in which they devote the majority of their time to teaching the gospel of Jesus Christ to those unfamiliar with our faith.
+All missionaries also spend time in community and personal service to others.
+The Church even recently announced missionaries will be using Facebook in their work to meet and teach people.
 Missionaries teach the fundamentals of the gospel of Jesus Christ:

 - that God is our Heavenly Father, He loves us and has a plan for our eternal happiness.

 - that Jesus Christ is our Savior and only by following his teachings can we receive salvation.

 - that Joseph Smith was a prophet and the Lord’s instrument in restoring the gospel of Jesus Christ after a long period of apostasy.